bojiang3/bojiang3.github.io/README.md

 ## Welcome to Bojiang (Melo) Li's Homepage

-A landscape photographer.
-Aim to serve others.
+#A landscape photographer.
+Aim to the world.

 Photographed at South Quad at University of Illinois at Urbana Champaign.
 ![Image](https://github.com/bojiang3/bojiang3/blob/main/UIUC%20South%20Quad.jpg)